 Let’s examine negligence as it relates to a trucking accident.
 According to California negligence law, any driver found guilty of negligence can be held liable for causing injuries and damages to another.
 A driver who was injured by a negligent truck driver is entitled to file a personal injury lawsuit, and vice versa.
 However, the aggrieved party must prove that negligence caused the accident.

-There are three (3) elements for demonstrating negligence in a California commerical trucking accident.
+There are three (3) elements for demonstrating negligence in a California commercial trucking accident.
 Let’s pretend that a truck driver caused a pile up.
 In that scenario, the following will be assessed:

 - The truck driver owed the accident victim a duty of care